tide-foundation/Tide-h4x-for-Privacy/README.md

     }
     ```
 1. Run the command `npm run build`.
 This will compile the website to the /dist folder.
-1. Copy the contents of the \src\Raziel.Front\dist\ to your webserver folder.
+1. Copy the contents of the \src\Raziel.Front\dist\ to your webserver folder (Xampp, Apache, IIS, etc).
 If you don't have one installed, simply place the contents of that folder in the main drive root folder *C:\* (there should be 2 files and 2 folders).
-This step will work with any webserver like Xampp, Apache, IIS or a htdocs folder.
 1. Open *.\index.html* for the main website.
 1. Login using the account credentials created in section *Account Creation*.